 - A Replacement for PageRank?

 - How Google May Identify Navigational Queries and Resources

 - How Google May Identify Implicitly Local Queries

-It starts off by telling us about the importance of searches based on categories, which reminded me of web directories which have started to disappear.
+It tells us about the importance of searches based on categories, which reminded me of web directories that have started to disappear.

 A Categorical Quality Patent from Search Quality

-The patent tells us that sometimes searchers perform searchers aimed at providing them with broad information, and sometimes they have an idea that a particular site exists and they are trying to find information from that site.
+The patent tells us that sometimes searchers perform searchers to provide them with broad information, and sometimes they have an idea that a particular site exists.
+They are trying to find information from that site.
 The intent behind those types of searches, in the first case, is referred to as “informational,” and in the second case is known as “navigational.”

 The patent tells us that sometimes when you perform informational searches, there may be a lot of results that often are good ones, and it aims at a way of “re-ranking resources based on the quality of the resources.”